pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 -----------
 - The size of the data types used does matter.

-- The type `size_t` is there for a purpose; this purpose isn't just for programs to look stylish and comform to the conventions -- the programs really run faster if they use this type
+- The type `size_t` is there for a purpose; this purpose isn't just for programs to look stylish and conform to the conventions -- the programs really run faster if they use this type

 - We have exhausted conventional ways of achieving high performance in **C**; further improvements require